-Infill development, workforce housing and solar energy production
+Infill development, workforce housing

 While trends point to a rise in long-term renter status among Millennials, we believe that there remains a strong bias towards single family home ownership.
 We invest in both single and multifamily housing in markets that have high growth or blue chip local industries.